SysKitTeam/docs-point/docs/releases/cloud/point-2026-05-26-release-note.md

   * The banner includes a link to the **Settings** > **Point License** page for reviewing subscription details.
   * Clicking the link dismisses the banner until the next login.

-* **Fixed an issue** where the SharePoint sync on larger tenants could get stuck repeatedly stopping and restarting instead of completing.
+* **Fixed an issue** where the SharePoint sync on larger tenants could get stuck, repeatedly stopping and restarting instead of completing.
   * Long-running site syncs now complete without being interrupted.

 * **Various improvements, including UX and UI fixes, have been implemented.**